uwzis/GPU-Passthrough-Manager/README.md

 GPU Passthrough Manager is a GUI application utilizing vfio drivers to quickly load your default and VFIO drivers with just a few clicks. passthrough a graphics devices to virtual machines is made easy now.

-Run `Build.sh` in the program's directory to build the program.
+Run `make` in the program's directory to build the program.
 RUN GPUPM AS ROOT!
 ## Requirements
 ### !WARNING!
 **This program is only compatible with systems that support IOMMU / Virtualization.**